 Learn why the insurance company can deny your injury claim in contributory negligence states, and how you can fight back.

-Pure contributory negligence is the archaic rule of law in four states and the District of Columbia.
+The pure contributory negligence doctrine is an archaic rule of law in four states and the District of Columbia.

-Sometimes called contributory fault, the rule is used to deny compensation to injury victims if they share so much as one percent of the blame.
+Sometimes called contributory fault, the rule is used to deny compensation to injury victims if they share so much as one percent of the blame for their injury.

 Many legal experts argue that pure contributory negligence is an “all or nothing” approach to injury compensation that is unfair to victims.¹

 It’s harder to win fair injury compensation in a pure contributory negligence state, but not impossible.
 This guide will help you understand what you’re up against and what you can do to protect your claim.

 Pure contributory negligence rules ban the plaintiff (injured party) from seeking compensation from a defendant (at-fault party) if the plaintiff in any way contributed to the circumstances leading to their injuries.

 Insurance companies love pure contributory negligence rules for personal injury cases because it makes it so easy to deny claims, even when the victim is left dead or disabled.